ScreenPyHQ/screenpy/docs/topics/actions.rst

         @staticmethod
         def of_words_in_the(target: Target) -> "CheckTheSpelling":
-            """Set the target to check."""
+            """Set the Target to check."""
             return CheckTheSpelling(target)

         @beat("{} checks the spelling of words in {target}") def perform_as(self, the_actor: AnActor) -> None:
-            """Direct the actor to check the target's spelling.""" text = self.target.found_by(the_actor).text
+            """Direct the Actor to check the Target's spelling.""" text = self.target.found_by(the_actor).text
             misspelled = []
             for word in text.split(" "):